pytorch-tpu/ray-llama/README.md

 Examples for running Llama 2 on Ray with [Google Cloud TPUs](https://cloud.google.com/tpu).

-Note: This is not an officially supported Google Product!

 ## Folder structure
 - [cluster](cluster/): sample YAML files for creating your Ray cluster.
 - [notebooks](notebooks/): sample notebook to demonstrate interacting with Ray TPU clusters.